 Tam Makers is a community of makers, teachers and students in Marin County.

-He teaches woodworking, architectural design, engineering design, and mathematics to teenagers at Tamalpais High School.
-He also runs an adult woodworking program at the Tam High through TUHSD Community Education.
+He has taught woodworking, architectural design, engineering design, and mathematics to teenagers at Tamalpais High School.
+He also runs an adult woodworking and maker program at the Tam High.

-Fabrice is a multimedia innovator who creates unique experiences to inform and engage communities through digital and physical media.
+Fabrice is a multimedia innovator who creates unique experiences to inform and engage communities through art, media and technology.

 He has led the development of many pioneering products in education, news and entertainment, working with innovators such as Apple, Macromedia and Wikipedia.
-He is a founder and a lead designer at Pataphysical Studios, an art collective where he created many maker art pieces and ‘wonderboxes’, some of them built in our makerspace.
+He is a founder and a lead designer at Pataphysical Studios, an art collective where he created many interactive art pieces, some of them built in our makerspace.

-Here are some of our teachers at Tam Makers.
+Here are some of our teachers and team members at Tam Makers.

 Feel free to email us if you have any comments or questions: email@example.com .